cjacobsen2016/language-design/overriding/intro.md

 ## Overriding ##

-Many `go` built-in functions and operators only work with built-in types like map, slice and chan. `Rat` extends them to work with custom types by overriding mechanism.
+Many Go built-in functions and operators only work with built-in types like map, slice and chan.
+Rat extends them to work with custom types by overriding mechanism.

 Override mechanism is based on interface types.
 Every built-function or operator, which can be overridden, has one special interface for overriding.
 If a type implements the interface, it can override the respective function or operator.